mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 A couple learning points here:

 - AWS is working on improving cold start experience (and probably Azure/GCP do too)
-- My results might not be reliably reproducible in your application, since it's affected by recent adjustments
+- My results might not be reliably reproducible in your application since it's affected by recent adjustments

 ### GCP